 Round 8: Scalability

-Should you decide to move your product from this shared infrastructure to a dedicated option either offered by the web builder or set up and maintained by your own team, you may need to jump through some hoops.
-These hoops refer to issues like moving your data from one database to another or re-installing all your plug-ins to reach your product at its new destination.
+Should you decide to move your application from a shared infrastructure to a dedicated option either offered by the marketplace builder or set up and maintained by your own team, you will need to jump through additional hoops.
+These include moving your data from one database to another or re-installing all your plugins to reach your product at its new destination.

 Winner: Dev agency